Stevens-Mark/StevensMark_P14_04022022-/README.md

 # Wealth Health

-- open the site at: [Wealth-Health]https://wealthhealth.netlify.app/
+- open the site at: [Wealth-Health](https://wealthhealth.netlify.app/)

+- I have written THREE version:
+- i using localstorage - branch main
+- ii using Firebase - branch fire
+- iii using MongoDB - branch db

 ## Switch a jQuery library to React